 “It happens slowly, then all at once.”
 This saying is used for many things in life including: Success, falling in love, and major changes in society.
 At June Health we believe that we are on the brink of a major shift in the way mental and emotional health are viewed in America.
 It has happened slowly over the last 30+ years, and we are close to a tipping point.
-There are many indicators, including the ever-increasing number of public figures who speak up about their own emotional health, and the benefits of self-care & therapy.
+There are many indicators, including the ever-increasing number of celebrities and public figures who speak up about their own emotional health, and the benefits of self-care & therapy.
 We want to consistently recognize as many of these people as we can, including a special thanks to a few of our own New York natives.
 In this post, we highlight five people who earned our respect:

 Recently, Jessica Alba spoke openly about how she chose to see a therapist with her 10 year old daughter.
 The Hollywood Reporter writes about how she wanted to do this to “learn to be a better mother to her and communicate better with her (daughter).”